TelecomParis_IPParis.png Telecom Paris

 2. You will have to answer a short quiz on the last day.

-4. You will have the opportunity to make a 4 minute oral presentation of your work .
+5. You will have the opportunity to make an oral presentation of your work .

 Your Project